No Ordinary Love: What Unconditional Love Looks Like

 It Does Not Tolerate Abuse

 Some relationships can become toxic, especially when one of the couples cannot accept change or forgive a simple fault.
 The toxicity can give rise to abuse, which can also come in different forms.
 Silent treatment or stonewalling is already a form of abuse to the other part of the relationship.
 Though not physical, it can create constraints on the emotional stability of the other person.
 A couple practicing unconditional love would know the wants and needs of the other side of the relationship.
 It should be clear to you that you shall never feel any threats being in a committed relationship with another individual.
+To understand how deception can damage intimacy and trust, read Your Partner Is Deceiving You.

 Love comes in different versions, depending on the people harnessing it.
 It molds the morality or individuality of the person, especially when they are influencing other people.
 You can also feel and provide unconditional love to other people by keeping the peace and harmony.
 Providing them with what they need at the moment can also help them achieve the emotions they need to intellectually and emotionally grow.